-This resort has views of the lake, plus options for multiple rooms.
+Grand Lake Lodge has views of the lake, plus options for multiple rooms.
 Plus, it’s just a few minutes drive from Rocky Mountain National Park

-This hotel is more budget-friendly, (starting at $125), but still excellent.
+Gateway Inn is more budget-friendly, (starting at $125), but still excellent.
 The Cabin-feel to this hotel also offers units with multiple rooms for larger families.

 Read here for more great hotels and awesome rentals in Grand Lake!